w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # Wide column: querying

-The query language expressiveness is in between key-value and document data models
+The query language expressiveness is between key-value and document data models.

 - Column indexes are discouraged
 - Can filter on column values (not always)